Recently Visited Pages

 Luckily the library already pays for access to these types of articles in the library databases!
 You can access the databases from our home page by clicking on "Search for Articles-Databases."

 All of the library databases contain scholarly articles but a good one to start with is Academic Search Premier because it has a large number of articles on almost any topic.
 We also have subject-specific databases for programs like nursing (CINAHL) and education (ERIC).
-If you need articles about literature (novels, short stories, plays, or poems) use our literature database (Artemis Literary Sources).
+If you need articles about literature (novels, short stories, plays, or poems) use our literature database (Gale Literary Sources).

 For more information on the difference between popular and scholarly sources watch this 3 minute video.